 Why is this important?

 At this moment is not necessary to go too deep into the concept of compiling.
-For the moment, is enough to understand that applications written in a particular programming language (which can’t be executed by a computer) need to be transformed into another language (that can be executed by the computer).
-As explained in Mastering VBA for Microsoft Office 2013:
+For the moment, is enough to understand that applications written in a particular programming language (which can't be executed by a computer) need to be transformed into another language (that can be executed by the computer).
+More precisely:

 With this in mind, let's take a look at the 2 options that appear in the General tab.

 Option #1: Compile On Demand.

 Compile On Demand means that the Visual Basic Editor compiles the VBA code as is needed.
 Let's take a look at an example to understand how Compile On Demand works: